 - 1 ear corn, kernels cut from cob (about 1 cup)

-- 1 cup yellow corn meal
+- 1 cup yellow cornmeal

-- 1 cup all-purpose flour
+- 1 cup whole-wheat pastry flour or all-purpose flour

 - 1 teaspoon baking powder

 - 1 tablespoon unsalted butter, melted and slightly cooled

 - 2 teaspoons pure vanilla extract